It's a New Day in Public Health.

-FFIMR is a process of community-based fetal and infant mortality reviews aimed at addressing factors and issues that affect infant mortality and morbidity.
-It is anticipated that the knowledge gained through the reviews will empower communities to enhance services, influence policy, and direct planning efforts that will ultimately lower mortality rates.
-The program is based on the National FIMR model and is an initiative of the American College of Obstetricians-Gynecologists.
+What is Fetal and Infant Mortality Review (FIMR)?FIMR is a process of community-based fetal and infant mortality reviews aimed at addressing factors and issues that affect infant mortality and morbidity.
+It is anticipated that the knowledge gained through the reviews will empower communities to enhance services, influence policy, and direct planning efforts that will ultimately lower infant mortality rates.
+The program is based on the National FIMR model which supports case review and interventions at the local level.

-The methodical investigation of the diverse factors that contribute to individual deaths allows communities to respond to the needs that are identified by the reviews.
-Florida's Healthy Start Coalitions provide an excellent community base to start these reviews and move recommendations into appropriate actions.
+Why Do We Need the FIMR Project?The methodical investigation of the diverse factors that contribute to individual deaths allows communities to respond to the needs that are identified by the reviews.

 How Does the Process Work?